Non-functional Requirements: Examples, Types, How to Approach

-Keeping that in mind, you must consider how to make these requirements measurable.
+With that in mind, consider how to make these requirements measurable.

 How to approach

 Start with the old design.
-If you already have a product, consider measuring the number of errors, the time it takes to learn the interface and complete tasks to set up a baseline and define usability goals.
+If you already have a product, consider measuring the number of errors and the time it takes to learn the interface and complete tasks to set up a baseline and define usability goals.